A road trip is an incredible way to see a country, especially when taking in some of the best places in Britain to visit.

 Manchester was once the industrial powerhouse of the north of England, nowadays it’s a cultural hub and buzzing city that’s amazing to visit.

-Make sure to spend some time to visit the Manchester Art Gallery and the quayside too.
+Make sure to spend some time visiting the Manchester Art Gallery and the quayside too.
 For a really cool place to stay, make sure you check out Hotel Gotham (it’s as incredible as it sounds).

 19.)
 Explore Yorkshire